initstring/passphrase-wordlist/README.md

 Check out the script [clean.sh](https://github.com/initstring/passphrase-wordlist/blob/master/clean.sh) to see how I've cleaned the raw sources.
 You can find the pre-cleaned data [here](https://github.com/initstring/passphrase-wordlist/tree/master/raw-sources).

 # Hashcat Rules
-Given the phrase `take the red pill` the hashcat rules will output the following:
+Given the phrase `take the red pill` the first hashcat rule will output the following
 ```
 take the red pill
 take-the-red-pill